chainflip-io/chainflip-eth-contracts/README.md

 ## Dev Tool

-A dev tool is available ease the development and debugging on locally depoloyed networks.
+A dev tool is available ease the development and debugging on locally depolyed networks.
 To use it, first ensure that you have been through the setup process and you are inside the poetry shell.

 The tool runs within the brownie framwork and acts as a console-like client.